 Besides time and natural conditions, there have to be other ways to accelerate your acclimatization to a bitterly cold winter, right?

-Upon further research, I was able to find a few simple tricks to help you cope with the cold in a shorter time.
-The whole process usually takes about 2-3 weeks for your body to get adjusted.
+I was able to find a few simple tricks to help you cope with the cold in a shorter time.
+The whole process usually takes about two to three weeks for your body to get adjusted.

 Unfortunately, you may feel quite uncomfortable at times.